elag/elag.github.io/content/_index.md

 - 4-8 smaller break out rooms for workshops and bootcamps.
 - Optional organize a welcome reception.
 - Organize a conference dinner.
-- Create a conference website and registration and payment solution
+- Create a conference website and registration and payment solution.
-- Find sponsorship for the conference
+- Find sponsorship for the conference.
-- Provide a local organizing committee
+- Provide a local organizing committee.

 The [ELAG programme committee](/about/) will provide: